stoeps13/connections-doc/source/admin/install/t_inst_changing_connections_adminto_be_ldap_user.md

     2. Open a browser session to: <fileNetHostName\>:<fileNetPort\>/dm.

+        !!! note
-        **Note:** The default HTTP port in FileNet is commonly set to 80 or 9080.
+    The default HTTP port in FileNet is commonly set to 80 or 9080.

     3. Log in with the `connectionsAdmin` user you previously added.